 Your child is entitled to a normal life, and epilepsy should not get in the way.

 To make the transition back to school simple and stress-free, we have some tips on how to best use Embrace at school.

-Embrace and the dedicated phone need to be close together at all times.
-A running belt is a great place to keep it, but in your child’s front pocket, on the same side as the Embrace, is just as good.
-Also, remind them to only check the phone for Embrace, to avoid getting into trouble with their teachers.
+Embrace2 and the dedicated phone need to be close together at all times.
+A running belt is a great place to keep it, but in your child’s front pocket, on the same side as the Embrace2, is just as good.
+Also, remind them to only check the phone for Embrace2, to avoid getting into trouble with their teachers.

 Having someone close by to help your child is very important.
 At school, this could be a teacher or the school nurse.
 First, ask them if they are comfortable assisting, and if so, make sure they are prepared and know exactly what they need to do.
 You can even print out or email them this Guide for Caregivers.

 If your child gets a new teacher, changes schools, or needs to update their Caregiver in the Alert App for whatever reason, activating and deactivating them is easy to do.